Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Subsidies, free parking, and tax exemption.
+Subsidies, free parking, and tax exemptions.
 These are just some of the economic incentives that governments around the world are implementing in an effort to promote electric cars.

 In Austria, there may soon be another incentive for those who choose to drive on electricity.
 In the country, the speed limit has recently been reduced on some motorways, from 130 to 100 kilometers per hour (81 to 62 mph).

-Therefore, the newly elected government is now looking at a change of legislation which would implement different traffic regulations depending on road lane.
-If put in practice, the left lane, for example, assuming it is clear, would allow electric vehicles zip by their ICE counterparts at 130 km/h.
+Therefore, the newly elected government is now looking at a change of legislation which would implement different traffic regulations depending on the road lane.
+If put into practice, the left lane, for example, assuming it is clear, would allow electric vehicles zip by their ICE counterparts at 130 km/h.

 “Public funds are intended to stimulate private finance and focus more on innovation and research and solutions for clean mobility offer particular opportunities,” the government’s program says, according to KleineZeitung.at